xmindltd/xmind-sdk-js/README.md

 ###### .summary(options) => Topic

-* Adding a summary for topics with an optional range
+* Add a summary for topics with an optional range, but cannot to add summary on the `Central Topic`

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|